-Never assume that your computer monitor is accurate for colour and density.
+Never assume that your computer monitor is accurate for colour, density and tone.
 It’s almost a certainty that unless you’ve calibrated your monitor recently the colours displayed will not be accurate.
 Most people have the brightness set too high, perception of colour varies from person to person, and as your monitor gets older the colours will degrade.

 Most monitors show your work in the ballpark of 72 - 144ppi, so images appear softer or even out of focus until printed out at high resolution, leading to think that we must adjust every image using ‘unsharp mask’ or ‘sharpen’ tools.
 Cheap, low spec monitors often struggle to convey a full gamut of inkjet colours even when new.
 In addition, many screens (particularly basic laptops) show a different brightness depending on your viewing angle!
 So, inaccurate prints are often the result of the photographer making adjustments guided by an incorrectly calibrated or inadequate monitor.

 Our advice is to ensure that your colour inkjet printer is accurate first and then adjust your monitor visually to agree as best as you can against your accurate colour print, keeping your viewing angle constant.
 If your printer is producing inaccurate colour, check that all printer colour channels are functioning by performing a nozzle check; if not perfect, run the "clean printhead" function, then repeat your test.
 Once a perfect nozzle check is achieved, if your printer still produces inaccurate colour, a custom printer profile usually cures the problem, so long as your printer is consistent.

 Always adjust your monitor to agree to an accurate printer, never the other way around!
 Apply for our free accurate colour calibration print/JPEG image by clicking the blue box below.
 This will show you whether your printer is accurate.
 If your printer is not accurate, we can supply a free custom ICC Printer Profile and free technical assistance to ensure your printer is correct for colour and density.

 Remember, if you need advice on correctly setting up your printer our technicians are only a free phone call away and would be delighted to help.